Reading Time: 15 minutes

 Outside of the city, in upstate New York for example, Rochester and Buffalo are attracting interest.
 Homebuyers from across the country are keen on investing in vacation homes in these family-friendly areas.

-To better understand New York’s housing market, let’s look at both city and statewide market trends in 2023.
+To better understand New York’s housing market trend, let’s look at both city and statewide market trends in 2023.

 Housing Market Trends in New York City